backdrop-contrib/pseudo_field/README.txt

 extra field defined in hook_field_extra_fields().
 3. "#label_display" - defines the position of the extra field label.
 Available options are: "above", "inline" and "hidden".
-Defaults to "above" if "#title" attribute is set, "hidden" if "#title" attribute is not set.
+Defaults to "above" if "#title" attribute is set, "hidden" if value of "#title" attribute is empty.
 (Unfortunately, field label position cannot be set for extra fields in entity's view mode settings, so this option enables you to set the label position as needed.)

 Example
 -------